 Note: All the actors involved in this profile SHALL support at least the XDS Environment Option.

-X.2.1 XXXX1 Option
+X.2.1 XDS Environment Option

-.

-X.2.2 XXXX2 Option
+If actors involved in the HT Workflow support this option, they SHALL be grouped with XDS.b actors to grant the sharing of the Workflow Document and relies on a DSUB infrastructure to notify participant about Workflow status Updates.

 X.3 XCHT-WD Required Actor Groupings